BogdanRemusPintilie/Yield_Curve-and-Optimal_Fly/README.md

 I think that's pretty much it, with the rest being steps taken to perform the above.

-I had to write to a relatively knowledgeable audience (~ undergrads), so I explained briefly how the techniques that I used work (e.g., PCA).
+I had to write to a relatively knowledgeable audience (~ undergrads), so I explained briefly how PCA works.